outreachy/website/README.md

 If you're using Linux, you may be able to install pipenv through your Linux package manager.
 On Debian or Ubuntu, you can run `sudo aptitude install pipenv`.
 Otherwise, you can follow the instructions for [install pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv).

 The following command will automatically create a virtual environment and install the Python dependencies specified in the `Pipfile`.
-If you need help understanding pipenv, run `pipenv --help`
+If you need help understanding pipenv, run `pipenv --help`.

-Make sure that you are in the `website` directory first, and have *not* run `pipenv shell` yet, then:
+Make sure that you have *not* run `pipenv shell` yet, then run these two commands:

 ```
+cd website
 pipenv install
 ```

-[Note: Pipenv automatically records changes in the project's dependencies in the `Pipfile` when you add/remove packages.
-You can add a package with the command `pipenv install <package>`.
-You can remove a package with the command `pipenv uninstall <package>`.]
+If you accidentally ran `pipenv shell` before those two commands, you should exit the shell using CTRL+d.
+Then run the two commands.

 Now, you activate the virtual environment by typing the following command in the directory of the project: